Difference between general and special power of attorney

 How to Register a Power of Attorney in India:

-For proper guidance, consulting the best lawyer in Delhi can help ensure all legal steps are followed correctly.
+For proper guidance, consulting a legal consultation in Delhi can help ensure all legal steps are followed correctly.

 Risks and Limitations of Power of Attorney